Bas3d-Labs/drand-quicknet-evm/docs/security/chain-profiles/TEMPLATE.md

 The Markdown body explains and justifies the normative configuration.

-Changes to expected state MUST update both the front matter and the corresponding security explanation in the same revision.
+Changes to normative profile state MUST update both the front matter and the corresponding security explanation in the same revision.

+Changes to deployed artifact identity or provenance MUST update the deployment manifest and any corresponding documentation in the same revision.

 Derived quantities MUST NOT be duplicated in front matter when they can be computed from normative inputs.

 Each normative value SHOULD have one authoritative home.

-Values mirrored from deployed infrastructure or external chain state are verified against their live source rather than duplicated into additional configuration files.
+Expected values mirrored from deployed infrastructure or external chain state SHOULD be verified against their live source rather than duplicated across multiple configuration files.

 ## Required front matter

-A profile MUST define:
+A profile MUST define the following top-level structure.
+The `chainAdapter` block shown here is schematic; its `config` MUST satisfy the schema for the selected chain family:

 ```yaml
 profileVersion: 1